SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/gitlab-integration.md

 - `SONAR_HOST_URL` – Create a custom environment variable with `SONAR_HOST_URL` as the **Key** and your SonarQube server URL as the **Value**.

 ### Configuring your gitlab-ci.yml file

-The following examples show you how to configure your GitLab CI/CD `gitlab-ci.yml` file.
+This section shows you how to configure your GitLab CI/CD `gitlab-ci.yml` file.
 The `allow_failure` parameter in the examples allows a job to fail without impacting the rest of the CI suite.

+You'll set up your build according to your SonarQube edition:

+- **Community Edition** – Community Edition doesn't support multiple branches, so you should only analyze your main branch.
+You can restrict analysis to your main branch by adding the branch name to the `only` parameter in your .yml file.

+- **Developer Edition and above** By default, GitLab will build all branches but not Merge Requests.
+To build Merge Requests, you need to update the `.gitlab-ci.yml` file by adding `merge_requests` to the `only` parameter in your .yml.
+See the example configurations below for more information.

-Click the scanner you're using below to expand the example configuration:
+Click the scanner you're using below to expand an example configuration:

 [[collapse]]
 | ## SonarScanner for Gradle